Steve-Fenton/astro-accelerator/src/pages/writing.md

 ```

-The page will be added to the menu and you can click on it to see your content.
+The page will be automatically added to the menu and you can click on it to see your content.

 :img{ src="/img/screens/example-page.png" alt="The output of the example page markdown" loading="lazy"}

-You can expand your content using Markdown.
 You can learn how to use markdown on the [CommonMark tutorial](https://commonmark.org/help/tutorial/).
-There are also some custom [markdown extensions](/features/markdown/) that give you markdown super-powers.
+There are also some custom [markdown extensions](/features/markdown/) that give you some markdown super-powers.

 ## Child Items